Thomas Emmette Stancil

 Martha Frances Stancil

 Emmette was at the barn raising at the Jim Place.
-A Negro, Calvin Sutton, lived there and grew watermelons.
+Calvin Sutton lived there and grew watermelons.
 Emmette took one of Calvin's melons and put his hat over it.
-He thought it was hidden, His grandpa saw it and asked about cutting it, saying that the hogs might eat your melon if we don't cut it.
+He thought it was hidden.
+His grandpa saw it and asked about cutting it, saying that the hogs might eat your melon if we don't cut it.

 Emmette cut it as soon as Calvin was out of sight.
 Emmette made Ralph a stick knife and they all ate it.